zacsketches/go-jwt/README.md

 ```

 ## Local testing use
 Primary access is provided through releases.
+See `release.yml` for release build flags targeting AWS Linux.
 If you are going to build from source then you will need to include the build flags that support the `jwt version` command and statically compile dependencies as discussed above.
-Releases are built with the following flags:
+Locally, I build with the following flags:
 ```
-CGO_ENABLED=0 GOOS=linux GOARCH=amd64 \
+CGO_ENABLED=0 \
-    go build -o bin/jwt . \
+    go build -o bin/jwt \
-    -ldflags "-X main.version=$(git describe --tags --always) -X 'main.buildTime=$(TZ=America/Chicago date)'"
+    -ldflags "-X main.version=$(git describe --tags --always) -X 'main.buildTime=$(TZ=America/Chicago date)'" \
+    .
 ```

 Outpus above reflect my preferred  convenience of `direnv` to add the `/go-jwt/bin` folder to my path dynamically whenever I enter the `/go-jwt` root of cloned Github project.
 Then default usage becomes